 The committee will use your address and your supervisor information to verify your state.

 Candidates do not need to be members of ARSL, however, membership is encouraged.

-Candidates for any scholarship should complete an application form.
-(Deadline for submission of applications is 5:00 pm Central Time on June 2, 2017)
+Candidates for any scholarship should have completed an application form.
+Deadline for submission of applications was 5:00 pm Central Time on June 2, 2017.

 The Conference Scholarship Committee selects winners based on need, a desire to serve the small and rural community, an established pattern of working within the community, and willingness and ability to network and share what they have learned at the conference with their peers.

 These scholarships are for first-time attendees only so the applicants should not have attended a previous ARSL conference.
 Winners are required to write a short blog entry on the ARSL website to talk about the conference experience and are asked to serve as a member of the ARSL Scholarship Committee the following year.

 If you have any questions, please contact scholarship chairperson Shirley Vonderhaar at email@example.com

 Bernard Vavrek Scholarship: Jeanna Allums, Lake Park, GA.